InfiniteLibrary/infinite-reader/README.md

 2. Install [Vagrant]{https://www.vagrantup.com/docs/getting-started/)
 3. Install openssh and rsync using your operating system's package manager or installation tools - these are generally already installed on most Linux configurations.
 If in Windows:
   1. Install [Cygwin](https://cygwin.com/install.html).
 Within the installer, choose the rsync and openssh packages as per https://github.com/mitchellh/vagrant/issues/3913#issuecomment-45761049.
-Also install git, under the "Devel" category, to allow cloning this repository.
+Install "git", under the "Devel" category, to allow cloning this repository.
+Install xorg-server and xinit to allow launching Chrome for debugging.
   2. If Vagrant issue https://github.com/mitchellh/vagrant/issues/6702 is not yet resolved, you will need to follow the instructions under https://github.com/mitchellh/vagrant/issues/6702#issuecomment-166503021
   3. Launch a terminal using the "Cygwin terminal" shortcut on your desktop or Start Menu.
+  4. Run "startxwin" to launch a local X server for Chrome.
 4. Clone this repository and change to the new folder.
 5. If using a physical device run:
 ```